 Another newly constructed area in the suburbs is the state of the art Digital Media City (DMC).
 This area is located in the Northwestern parts of Seoul, in Sangam-dong.

 It’s part of the new Sangnam Millennium City Plan that also features an Eco Village, a World Cup Stadium, and a World Cup Park.

 DMC is a newly constructed area, offering serviced apartments that are mainly targeted to foreigners, making it an attractive place to invest.

-The area is expected to attract a larger number of foreigners in the coming years, making it even more interesting.
+The area is expected to attract more foreigners in the coming years, making it more interesting for investors.

-Although the three main business and commercial districts, Gangnam (GBD), Central Business District (CBD), and Yeouldo (YBD) are the most expensive, price growth is also higher due to a greater demand.
+The three main business and commercial districts, Gangnam (GBD), Central Business District (CBD), and Yeouldo (YBD) are the most expensive.
+Property here is also high in demand.